wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 If you are deploying a virgin application, you can set APPLICATION_BASELINE_SOURCECODE_REPOSITORY to

-- "JOOMLA:{latest_version}"  for examole "JOOMLA:5.3.0"
+- "JOOMLA:{latest_version}"  for example "JOOMLA:5.3.0"

 - "WORDPRESS"